Albert Severin Roche: Biography

-Albert was born in Reauville, Drôme Department, in south-eastern France, on the 5th of March 1895.
+Roche was born in Reauville, Drôme Department, in south-eastern France, on the 5th of March 1895.
 He was the third son of a modest family of farmers.
 His father was Séverin Roche, and his mother was Louise Savel.

-In 1913, Albert was rejected by an assessment board of the French Army, because it considered him too puny to serve.
-This apparently delighted his father who stated, “We need arms to run the farm."
-In August 1914 Albert, however, wanted to fight and in opposition to his father took his bag and ran away.
-Albert reported in another district at the Allan training camp, which assigned him to the 30th Battalion of Chasseurs.
+In 1913, Roche was rejected by an assessment board of the French Army, because it considered him too puny to serve.
+This apparently delighted his father, who stated, "We need arms to run the farm."
+In August 1914, however, Roche wanted to fight, and, in opposition to his father, ran away.

+Roche reported in another district at the Allan training camp, which assigned him to the 30th Battalion of Chasseurs.
 His military training did not go well since he was badly assessed and not respected.
 His temper finally got the better of him, and he walked off the camp, but he was immediately caught and arrested for desertion.
 His defence on these charges was that he was not a deserter.
 He said, "Bad soldiers are sent up there, but I want to go where we fight.”

-Albert was assigned on 3 July 1915 to the 27th Battalion of Chasseurs Alpins, engaged in Aisne, in today's Hauts-de-France region, a northern region of France.
+Roche was assigned on 3 July 1915 to the 27th Battalion of Chasseurs Alpins, engaged in Aisne, in today's Hauts-de-France region, a northern region of France.
 This battalion was nicknamed the "blue devils" by the Germans.
-Albert volunteered to destroy a German blockhouse.
-Creeping up to the enemy's trenches, Albert noticed that the Germans were pressed against a stove in the block house for heat and threw a handful of grenades down the stove chimney.
+Roche volunteered to destroy a German blockhouse.
+Creeping up to the enemy's trenches, he noticed that the Germans were pressed against a stove in the block house for heat and threw a handful of grenades down the stove chimney.
 The position was neutralized, with several deaths and the surrender of the survivors, who believed that they had been attacked by a large force.
-Albert returned to his base with the captured machine guns and eight prisoners.
+Roche returned to his base with the captured machine guns and eight prisoners.

-In another instance, Albert found himself one day the only survivor of his position, a trench in Sudel in Alsace.
+In another instance, Roche found himself one day the only survivor of his position, a trench in Sudel in Alsace.
 He then positioned along the trench, used the weapons of his dead comrades and alternatively firing them.
 That made the enemy believe that the resistance of the garrison was still resolute, and the Germans eventually gave up the attack.
-Albert volunteered regularly for reconnaissance missions, but on one occasion, he was captured with his wounded lieutenant.
+Roche volunteered regularly for reconnaissance missions, but on one occasion, he was captured with his wounded lieutenant.
 Isolated in a bunker during an interrogation, he managed to overwhelm and kill his interrogator and to steal his pistol.
 He returned to the French lines with 42 new prisoners while wearing his wounded lieutenant on his back.